danforthcenter/pgwasdbc/README.md

 ## Usage

-To query the database from your code, you can use the namespace `gwasdbconnector`.
+To query the database from your code, you can use the namespace `pgwasdbc`.

 Below is a list of the functions available.